Beta 3 | Ends: Wed 8 Jul, 20:00 | Tick: 466

 Dispatching Units

 Units are dispatched from the Religion page.
 Select a colony target, choose a unit, and confirm the dispatch.
-Influence is applied immediately.
+Influence is applied once the dispatch arrives - there is a travel window before units take effect.

 Religious Control